Is a Correction Looming Ahead for XPeng Inc. (XPEV)

-XPeng Inc. (NYSE:XPEV) went down by -1.75% from its latest closing price compared to the recent 1-year high of $56.45.
-The company’s stock price has collected -2.68% of loss in the last five trading sessions.
+XPeng Inc. (NYSE:XPEV) went up by 1.42% from its latest closing price compared to the recent 1-year high of $56.45.
+The company’s stock price has collected -8.50% of loss in the last five trading sessions.
 Barron’s reported on 03/29/22 that Investors Are Wary of XPeng Stock After Earnings.
 But Wall Street Still Loves It.

 Is It Worth Investing in XPeng Inc. (NYSE :XPEV) Right Now?